Reliably Detecting Model Failures in Deployment Without Labels

 \paragraph{Camelyon17.} Camelyon17 experiments were run on GPU nodes with at minimum 80GB of GPU memory to accomodate the largest ResNets during sweeping, 12 CPU cores, and 12GB RAM.
 The total runtime of D3M prior to deployment is less than 1 hour.

-\paragraph{IM Dataset.} Experiments on the IM datset were run on GPU and CPU nodes.
+\paragraph{GEMINI Dataset.} Experiments on the GEMINI datset were run on GPU and CPU nodes.
 We request at minimum 16GB of GPU memory (when applicable), 9 CPU cores, and 32GB of RAM.
 The total runtime of D3M prior to deployment is less than 1 hour.
-Although models for IM were significantly smaller than vision models for Camelyon17 and CIFAR-10/10.1, due to the number of samples available as well as older CPU hardware, the runtime was significantly extended.
+Although models for GEMINI were significantly smaller than vision models for Camelyon17 and CIFAR-10/10.1, due to the number of samples available as well as older CPU hardware, the runtime was significantly extended.